Telling You

 Telling You, also known as Love Sucks!, is a 1998 romantic comedy film directed by Robert DeFranco and starring Peter Facinelli, Jennifer Love Hewitt, Matthew Lillard, and Dash Mihok.
 It was distributed by Miramax and released on August 7, 1998.

 Plot

 Two college graduates find themselves back home in Long Island stuck behind the counter of a pizza parlor and frustrated about their life's perspectives, while their friends move on, struggle to find a new direction for their lives.

-Production

-The film was shot during 1997 in Los Angeles, shortly before Jennifer Love Hewitt flew to North Carolina to shoot the slasher film I Know What You Did Last Summer.

 Release

 It premiered in August 1998 with a special screening at the studio lot of Paramount Pictures (who would later acquire the rights to Telling You and all other Miramax films in 2020).

 Home video

 In 1999, the film was released on VHS by Buena Vista Home Entertainment, with a DVD following on June 27, 2000.
 In the United Kingdom (Region 2) the film was released on DVD under the title Love Sucks!

 In 2010, Miramax was sold by The Walt Disney Company (their owners since 1993), with the studio being taken over by private equity firm Filmyard Holdings that same year.
 Filmyard sublicensed the home video rights for several Miramax titles to Echo Bridge Entertainment.
-On June 5, 2012, Echo Bridge reissued the film on DVD with new artwork.
 Miramax was then taken over by Qatari company beIN Media Group during March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
-Paramount Pictures has distributed Telling You since April 2020, and they released a high definition print of the film for digital platforms on March 29, 2024.
+Paramount Pictures has distributed Telling You since April 2020.